-In this section, we examine whether quant ratings make SA research more valuable, as measured by either the correlation between the report recommendation and future returns (Sections 5.1 - 5.4) or the extent to which they help retail investors incorporate quantitative analysis into their trading decisions (Section 5.5).
+In this section, we investigate whether the platform design changes enhanced the value of SA research reports.
+We measure this improvement through two lenses: the correlation between report recommendations and future returns (Sections 5.1-5.3) and the extent to which the reports help retail investors integrate quantitative analysis into their trading decisions (Section 5.4).